dhruv-kulsh/World-Atlas/README.md

 # World-Atlas

 An App where you can discover all about the various countries.
+Available with Search and Sort features

 Find the Deployed Website over here:- https://reactexplorecountryproject.netlify.app/